M-earnest/Python_for_Psychologists_Winter2022/lecture/overview.md

 ##### Exams and Assignments

-There will be two assignments that will make up your final grade an `take-home, open book final exam` and an `experiment script`.
+There will be an assignment that will make up your final grade, either an `take-home, open book final exam` or an `experiment script`.
 These will entail the generation of an `interactive & reproducible publication`, that is a `data analysis pipeline` which is `documented` and `run` within a `jupyter notebook`, as well as provided in a form that allows others to `openly re-run everything`.

-There will be `# a number # homework assignments`.
+There will be `# a number of homework assignments`.
 Assignments will be communictaed in the respective sections of this course and during the lectures.

 ##### Grading

-Your final grade will be based on the `experiment script` the `final exam`.
+Your final grade will be based on the the `final exam` + `homework assignments`.
-**Please note** that there will prominent differences depending on the start date of your studies, i.e. the `exam regulation` under which you started the master program.
+**Please note** that there will be prominent differences depending on the start date of your studies, i.e. the `exam regulation` under which you started the master program.
 I'm very sorry that there will be some imbalance, I'm also not a fan of this.
 However, we have to comply with the `exam regulations` unfortunately.

 **First semester, started winter term 21/22 or later**